 PURPOSE:

 The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on eligibility requirements for Afghan humanitarian parolees in need of child care, employment, or training assistance.
+This update specifically addresses additional guidance provided by the US Department of Labor Education and Training Administration (DOLETA).

 RESCISSIONS:

+WD Letter 02-22

 BACKGROUND:

+The Texas Workforce Commission (TWC) issued WD Letter 02-22 on February 11, 2022.
+On March 23, 2022, DOLETA released Afghan Evacuees and Workforce Development FAQs through the WorkforceGPS New Afghan Refugees/Resettlement resource web page.

 Effective September 30, 2021, the Afghanistan Supplemental Appropriations Act, 2022, states that Afghans who are admitted to the United States as humanitarian parolees between July 31, 2021, and September 30, 2022, are now eligible for public assistance, which includes Child Care Development Fund (CCDF) child care assistance.

 Before this new legislation, only Afghans who were admitted into the United States as qualified aliens were eligible for public assistance.

+Afghan evacuees who are relocated to the United States will fall under one of the following four categories:

+Special Immigrant Visa (SIV)—formerly employed by the US government or government contractor

+Refugee—generally victims of persecution

+SQ/SI Parolee—pending application for SIV

+Humanitarian Parolee—do not qualify as any of above categories

+The majority of Afghan evacuees are expected to be humanitarian parolees.

 Humanitarian parole allows individuals who may be inadmissible or otherwise ineligible for admission into the United States to be in the United States for a temporary period.
 In this case, certain Afghan individuals were granted humanitarian parole by the US Department of Homeland Security in response to their need for rapid evacuation and relocation under Operation Allies Refugee/Operation Allies Welcome (OAR/OAW).
 Afghan parolees may have Form I-94, a passport, or another travel document with a parole notation such as OAW or OAR.
 Parolees eligible to work may present a US Citizenship and Immigration Services (USCIS)–issued employment authorization document or Social Security Number card.

 The workforce delivery system envisioned by the Workforce Innovation and Opportunity Act (WIOA) is designed to increase access to employment, education, training, and support services that individuals need to succeed in the labor market, particularly those with barriers to employment.